 Whether depot owners can financially benefit from offering the energy stored in their fleet also as flexibility source to the grid depends on the economics of bidirectional charging.
-Yet, double taxation and double payment of further fees and levies (i.e., charging taxes and levies not only when charging but also when discharging the vehicle) reduce the economic attractiveness of bidirectional charging.
-In Germany, current regulation (i.e., the Energy Industry Act and the Electricity Tax Act) do not exempt mobile storage from double grid charges and double taxation, respectively.
+Yet, taxation and payments of further fees and levies reduce the economic attractiveness of vehicle-to-grid (V2G).
+In Germany, current regulation (i.e., the Energy Industry Act and the Electricity Tax Act) do not exempt mobile storage from grid charges and taxation, respectively.
 While the Energy Industry Act, mentions that levies for electricity storage and energy loss shall be reduced to zero for stored electricity that is charged from and supplied to the grid within the same year, the definition of storage in the Energy Industry Act focuses on "Anlagen" (plants) and, hence, does not (yet) include mobile storage.
-Therefore, for mobile batteries, taxation and further grid fees still occur for electricity when charging and when discharging the battery for the grid (smartEn and DNV 2023).
-Yet, the German government has started to amend the Electricity Tax Lax with paragraph 5a (electrive.net 2024; Deutscher Bundestag 2024) to avoid double taxation for electric vehicle users providing electricity to the grid.
-This means higher revenues from the energy provided back to the grid, which would improve the profitability of bidirectional charging and, hence, further decrease the TCO for depot charging.
+Therefore, for mobile batteries, taxation and further grid fees still occur for the electricity when charged, and again for the energy discharged to the grid once consumed by the end-user (smartEn and DNV 2023).
+Yet, the German government has started to amend the Electricity Tax Law with paragraph 5a (electrive.net 2024; Deutscher Bundestag 2024) to avoid the double taxation of electricity.
+This would improve the profitability of V2G and further decrease the TCO for depot charging.
 Grid fees are not affected by the amendment.